vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

 When an aircraft requests start clearance, the EN SMC controller shall coordinate with ML TCU to obtain the start clearance.

 ##### VFR Clearance
 When an aircraft requests a VFR outbound departure to the north or west, the EN SMC controller shall coordinate with ML TCU to obtain approval to provide such clearance.

+!!! phraseology
+    <span class="hotline">**EN SMC** -> **ML TCU**</span>: "XYZ requests clearance via ROK."
+    <span class="hotline">**ML TCU** -> **EN SMC**</span>: "XYZ, clearance approved, not above A025."

 When a clearance cannot be given (for example, due to conflicting traffic at YMML), EN SMC shall instead provide clearance to depart to the south or east.

 #### Departures
 [Next](../../controller-skills/coordination.md#next) coordination is required from EN ADC to ML TCU for all aircraft **entering ML TCU CTA**.